-We want to promote the international visibility of Finnish art and encounters that don’t burden the environment.
+We want to promote the international visibility of Finnish art and encounters without burdening the environment.
 This requires information and action.
-We have listed our objectives below, along with actions that have already been taken or are currently in progress on the road to making Frame more ecologically sustainable.
+We have listed our objectives below, along with actions that have been taken or are currently in process for making Frame ecologically more sustainable.
 Finally, we have put together tips and links to help cultural organizations take the environment into account.

 Actions at an organisational level

 In Spring 2022, Frame was granted the EcoCompass certificate as recognition for progress in environmental work.
 We are committed to reducing our environmental footprint according to the principles of continuous improvement.
 During the certification process, Frame has evaluated the environmental impact of its operations and implemented sustainable working models to reduce it.